deajan/osync/README.md

 Author
 ------
-Feel free to mail me for limited support in my free time :)
+Feel free to open an issue on github or mail me for support in my spare time :)
 Orsiris de Jong | ozy@netpower.fr